LiliaFramework/Lilia/docs/store/mechanics.md

 - **Anims**: Adds the following animations: Attention, Timed Salute, At Ease, Cross Arms, Salute, Surrender.

+- **Animation Wheel**: Adds a wheel that allows you to play some whitelisted animations.

 - **Squads**: Adds a squad system, similar to a party system from an RPG.

 - **Bonemerge System**: Adds a bonemerge system that allows different clothes to be worn on different parts of the body.